apache/fluo-muchos/README.md

 ./bin/webindex ui                     # Runs the WebIndex UI
 ```

-If you have your own application to run, you can follow the instructions starting at the
+If you have your own application to run, you can follow the [Fluo application](fluo-app)
-[Configure a Fluo application][config-fluo] section of the Fluo production setup instructions to
-configure, initialize, and start your application.
-To automate these steps, you can mimic the
+instructions to configure, initialize, and start your application.
+To automate these steps, you can
-scripts of example Fluo applications above.
+mimic the scripts of example Fluo applications above.

 ## Customize your cluster